les-tontons-crafters/xtrem-tdd/content/Flavours/test-data-builders.md

 ---
 categories:
     - Testing
 authors:
     - Julien VITTE
 problems:
-- How to capture important architecture or design decision made along with its context and consequences ?
+    - How to decouple object creation from implementation in your tests?
+    - How to improve code readability in your tests?
+    - How to speed up writing your test setup?
 ---

-# Test data builders
+# Test Data Builders

 ## Description